 How To Create And Maintain Your Own Man Pages

 We already have discussed about a few good alternatives to Man pages.
 Those alternatives are mainly used for learning concise Linux command examples without having to go through the comprehensive man pages.
-If you’re looking for a quick and dirty way to easily and quickly learn a Linux command, those alternatives are worth trying.
+If you’re looking for a way to easily and quickly learn a Linux command, those alternatives are worth trying.
 Now, you might be thinking – how can I create my own man-like help pages for a Linux command?
 This is where “Um” comes in handy.
 Um is a command line utility, used to easily create and maintain your own Man pages that contains only what you’ve learned about a command so far.

 By creating your own alternative to man pages, you can avoid lots of unnecessary, comprehensive details in a man page and include only what is necessary to keep in mind.
 If you ever wanted to created your own set of man-like pages, Um will definitely help.
 In this brief tutorial, we will see how to install “Um” command line utility and how to create our own man pages.